Imagine this: you in your pajamas, having a lovely cuppa while you chat online with potential recruits for just an hour.

 - The available support

 - Posts that target some of the common objections (lack of time, network, or confidence)

 - A link to the registration site (some people are happy to go off and do it by themselves)

-- A Google form for their details with a ‘lucky door prize’ as incentive.
-Make sure you ask them on a scale from 1 to 10 how close they are to joining.
-Also make their mobile number a required field in the form.
-You can use the number to decide who to follow up.
+- As an incentive, a Google form for their details with a ‘lucky door prize.’
+Ensure you ask them on a scale from 1 to 10 how close they are to joining.
+This will help you to follow up.

 Step 6: Sign-up recruits and celebrate every win with your team!

-The event itself runs for an hour between 8 and 9pm on a weekday night.
+The event runs for an hour between 8 and 9 pm on a weekday night.

-Follow up with the leads who have indicated (a number above 6) that they are close to joining in the Google Form.
-These are warm leads; they have seen you in the video and they’ve chatted with you during the event, they’ll feel like they know you already!
+Follow up with the leads who have indicated (a number above 6) that they are close to joining the Google Form.
+These are warm leads; they have seen you in the video and chatted with you during the event.
+So they’ll feel like they know you already!

-Finally, delete all your posts and get ready to run a new event!
-Wash, rinse, repeat…
+Finally, delete all your posts and prepare to run a new event!
+Wash, rinse, repeat.